bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

     **Example**

-    As a simple example, we can try to generate a exponential distribution with CDF of :math:`F(x) = 1 - e^{-\lambda x}` for :math:`x \geq 0`.
+    As a simple example, we can try to generate an exponential distribution with CDF of :math:`F(x) = 1 - e^{-\lambda x}` for :math:`x \geq 0`.
     The inverse is defined by :math:`x = F^{-1}(u) = -\frac{1}{\lambda}\log(1-y)`.
     Thus, we can sample from an exponential distribution just by iteratively